nicola-ferrarese/Nginx-reverse-proxy_Docker-template/readme.md

   * Service A
   * Service B

-**_Only one  is service exposed to the localhost by 8080 port, all services are on different container in the same network_**
+**_Only one service is exposed to the localhost by 8080 port, all services are on different container in the same network (not the default bridge)_**

 The only service exposed is Proxy, accessible at `0.0.0.0:8080`